Master of Education in Literacy

-To earn a degree, candidates are required to maintain a 3.0 or higher gpa in all course work and develop a portfolio that demonstrates mastery of current IRA Standards for Reading Professionals.
+To earn a degree, candidates are required to maintain a 3.0 or higher GPA in all course work and develop a portfolio that demonstrates mastery of current ILA Standards for Reading Professionals.

 Successful completion of the program qualifies candidates for a M.Ed. degree and fulfills the coursework requirements of a PK-12 Reading Specialist/Consultant certificate in Rhode Island.